Skip to main content

 The Innovation Gap #

-Still, there’s something missing in the current startup ecosystem.
-When we look at the technologies that have truly transformed how people live—the internet, smartphones, social networks, search engines—these were fundamentally consumer-oriented innovations, even if they eventually developed complex business models.
+What’s missing is more companies trying to build things normal people care about.
+When we look at the technologies that have truly transformed how people live—the internet, smartphones, social networks, search engines—these started as consumer technologies, even if they later grew big business models around them.

 Finding a Balance #